livechat/chat-widget-adapters/packages/widget-vue/README.md

 #### Config data

-All properties described below are used for initialization on first render and later updates chat widget with new values on change.
+All properties described below are used for initialization on the first render and later updates of the chat widget with new values on change.

 | Prop              | Type                                   |
 | ----------------- | -------------------------------------- |